-This lovely, largely off road trail runs from Okehampton to Lydford through the
+This lovely, largely off road cycle route runs from Okehampton to Lydford Gorge through the

 Dartmoor National Park.
-It passes along a disused railway path and forms part of National Cycle Network Number 27 but is suitable for both cyclists and walkers.
+It runs for about 11 miles along a disused railway path and forms part of National Cycle Network Number 27 but is suitable for both cyclists and walkers.

 The route continues onto the pretty village of Sourton before passing Lake Viaduct where the scenery is particularly lovely.
 The final section then takes you to the village of Lydford where you will pass the noteworthy castle and church.
 You then come to the finish point at the impressive Lydford Gorge with its dramatic scenery which includes waterfalls and and a series of whirlpools known as the 'Devil's Cauldron'.

 PostcodeEX20 1EH - Please note: Postcode may be approximate for some rural locations

 Please click here for more information